 Or is it a case where the fiddle and the violin are two sides of the same coin?
 Lets find out!

 What is the difference between a Fiddle and Violin?

 We will note early in this article that the differences in the viola are much more noticeable than the other two bowed instruments.
-The argument seems centered around comparing the violin to the fiddle.
+The argument seems centered around comparing the violin vs fiddle.

 We have asked this question in several interviews here at StringVibe and got several different answers!
 If you’re interested we recommend you check out the talks with Casey Willis and Patti Kusturok for their opinions!